Facebook To Fight Revenge Porn With Nude Images

 Facebook is running a pilot exercise to combat revenge porn on its social media platforms.
-To protect its users, the social media giant requires them to send nude images at risk of leak.
+To protect its users, the social media giant requires them to send nude images they believe are at risk to be leaked.

-Reports from Australia suggest Facebook has partnered with a government agency to test its project.
-Seemingly counterintuitive, it appears that Facebook’s plan is to learn of the existence of a threat, to recognize it when it is uploaded maliciously.
+Facebook has partnered with a small Australian government agency to test its project.
+Seemingly counterintuitive, it appears that Facebook’s plan is to have users report the existence of a threat, send a copy of the image at risk, and the social media giant will be able to recognize it when it is uploaded maliciously.
 News of the Australian project comes months after the company announced a slew of measures to protect revenge porn victims.

-Facebook, Instagram or Messenger users worried about becoming victims of revenge porn will have to fill a form on the Australian e-safety commissioner’s website, The Guardian reports.
-Users will then be asked to send to themselves, through Messenger, the images they fear being shared without consent.
+Facebook and Instagram users worried about becoming victims of revenge porn will have to fill out a form on the Australian e-safety commissioner’s website, The Guardian reports.
+Users will then be asked to send to themselves, through Facebook Messenger, the images they fear being shared without consent.

 “It would be like sending yourself your image in email, but obviously this is a much safer, secure end-to-end way of sending the image without sending it through the ether,” Australian e-Safety Commissioner Julie Inman Grant told the Australian Broadcasting Corporation.